geeksam/hypercuke/README.md

   very quickly reminds me to use more generic language.
-This helps me write tests at a high level of abstraction, and it also helps keep me focused on *why* I'm writing this feature, so I don't get lost building a gold-plated automated yak-shaving factory.
+This helps me write tests at a high level of abstraction, and it also helps keep me focused on *why* I'm writing this feature, so I don't get lost TDDing my way through a gold-plated automated yak-shaving factory.

 * Finally, Hypercuke provides *just enough* structure for you to write reusable step definitions.
 Inside the regular-expression-plus-block